parbasu/parbasu.github.io/README.md

 This ends the discussion of the classical notion of mean, median and mode.

-In the following section, I will not write detailed explanations as it is intended for people who already have some familiarity with the notion of a random variable, an incredibly useful concept that lies at the core of the modern probability and statistics.
+In the following section, I will not write detailed explanations as it is intended for people who already have some familiarity with the notion of a random variable, an incredibly useful concept that lies at the core of modern probability and statistics.

 **Mean, Median and Mode of Random Variables**